paul-hammant/tbd/content/feature-flags/index.md

 Brad Appleton says:

 <br><div style="padding-left: 45px; padding-right: 45px"/><span style="font-size: 150%">&ldquo;</span>
-The thing I don't like about feature-toggles/flags is when they end-up NOT being short-lived as intended, and we end up having to revisit Spencer and Collyer's famous paper.
+The thing I do not like about feature-toggles/flags is when they end-up NOT being short-lived as intended, and we end up having to revisit Spencer and Collyer's famous paper.
 The funny thing is feature-branches started out the same way, when they were first introduced it was for feature-teams using very large features, and the purpose of the separate branches was because too many people were trying to commit at the same time to the same branch.